-There are three ways to can connect your solar panel systems, one you can connect to the utility grid, the second one you can use batteries, and the last one is a combination of the first two, some call it a hybrid system and others calls it grid-tied solar panel system with battery backup.
+There are three ways to can connect your solar panel systems, you can connect to the utility grid, the second one you can use batteries, and the last is a combination of the first two, some call it a hybrid system, and others call it grid-tied solar panel system with battery backup.

 What is the Grid-Tied Solar Panel System With Battery Backup

 The Grid-tied solar panel system with battery backup is a system that is connected to the utility grid, and at the same time, it contains backup batteries.